-If circumstances significantly prevent you from attending classes, please inform me.
-I realize that sometimes outside circumstances can interfere with school, and I will try to be as accommodating as possible, but please be aware of the attendance policy.
+If circumstances significantly prevent you from attending classes, please inform Dr. Dessens or Dr. Elias.
+We realize that sometimes outside circumstances can interfere with school, and we will try to be as accommodating as possible, but please be aware of the attendance policy.